 Just 1% of the national research spend has been allocated to this devastating disease

 Father-of-two Neil Danziger, of Queen’s Park, London, thought he may have had a blood blockage when he first started seeking help for his symptoms, which included light-headedness and phantom smells.
 Owing to the location and size of his tumour, Neil was able to have it surgically removed.
 Although initially identified as a low-grade pilocytic astrocytoma, the surrounding cells showed a mutated gene more commonly found in high-grade diffuse midline gliomas, leading doctors to recommend a more aggressive treatment.
-Now approaching his final chemotherapy cycle, Neil is preparing to take part in a charity walk for Brain Tumour Research.
+Now, having finished radiotherapy and chemotherapy last year, the 47-year-old is being monitored with regular scans.

 Neil tells his story…